rizvancodes/cs50/project/README.md

 The dip contains 8 units
 The extdip contains 13 units

 A jquery script at the bottom of the page is used to prepopulate the dropdown when there is a state change.
 The state change is when the subhect is selected.
 This triggers the script to send the course via GET to the Flask application.
-The Flask application then sends back a
+The Flask application then sends back a list of units in JSON format which

 ## static